Martin Turner

 Martin Robert Turner (born 1 October 1947) is an English musician best known for his time as the bass guitarist, lead vocalist and a founding member of the rock band, Wishbone Ash.
 Turner is now the lead singer and bassist for "Martin Turner Ex-Wishbone Ash".

 Early life

 Turner was born in Torquay.
 He started playing guitar as a child and switched to bass at age fourteen.
-Turner formed his first band, The Tornadoes, in 1963 with his brother Glenn.
+Turner formed his first band, The Torinoes, in 1963 with his brother Glenn.

 Career

 The Empty Vessels

 By 1966, the band had formed into The Empty Vessels and included Steve Upton on drums.
 In 1969, Empty Vessels released their only single "My Son John / Low Toby", which was released on the German label, Metronome and produced by Guy Fletcher.
 They also briefly toured as "Tanglewood" before disbanding.

 Wishbone Ash

 In 1969, his brother Glenn left the trio and Turner and Upton were briefly a duo.
 Writing both guitar and bass, Turner would translate his vocal harmonies on guitar, which inspired him to include the twin guitar sound the band is best known for, leading him to hire Andy Powell and Ted Turner (not related to Martin) in 1969.

 With this four-member lineup, the band changed their name to Wishbone Ash.
 Turner remained with them until 1980, during which time he was a songwriter and creative force within the band.
 He played on their first ten albums, which includes the album Argus to which he also contributed vocals as well as the bulk of the album's lyrics.